abhigya-maskay/duetmacs-docs/08-Operations/Observability.md

 - No remote aggregation, no correlation IDs

 ### Out of Scope (removed for Story 001)
-- Metrics (performance/usage/system)
  - RPC tracing or message dumps
  - Telemetry/remote logging

 ### Implementation (Story 001)
 - Logging library: Katip (Haskell) or equivalent for structured logs